OfficeDev/office-js-docs-pr/docs/outlook/outlook-add-ins-overview.md

 > [!IMPORTANT]
 >
 > - COM and VSTO add-ins aren't supported in the [new Outlook on Windows](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627).
-These add-ins are still supported in the classic Outlook on Windows desktop client.
+However, these add-ins are still supported in the classic Outlook on Windows desktop client.
 To learn more, see [Develop Outlook add-ins for new Outlook on Windows (preview)](../outlook/one-outlook.md).
 >
 > - In classic Outlook on Windows, it isn't recommended to install COM add-ins alongside Office web add-ins, especially if they operate on the same surface or mail item.
 The operations performed by COM and web add-ins could interfere with each other and lead to unexpected behavior.
 If you need to support both COM and web add-in versions of your solution, you must specify the COM solution as an equivalent add-in.
 To learn more, see [Make your Office Add-in compatible with an existing COM add-in](../develop/make-office-add-in-compatible-with-existing-com-add-in.md).